16 Quarts: How Many Gallons? A complete walkthrough to Liquid Measurement

 -

 Converting gallons to other units: You can reverse these calculations.
-For instance, to convert gallons to quarts, multiply the number of gallons by 4.
+To give you an idea, to convert gallons to quarts, multiply the number of gallons by 4.

 Practical Applications of Quart-to-Gallon Conversions